 Her own seat in the car with seatbelt/ harness

 Some people chose to have a carrier / crate in their car.
-We have opted for the harness (which you can find here) and seat belt option (like this universal clip, here) which works really well.
+We have opted for a harness and seat belt option which works really well.
 She sits happily, comfortably and safely on her seat, and she isn’t a distraction to whichever of us is driving.
 We place a blanket over the seat for extra comfort for her to snuggle into when she sleeps.

-Those are our top tips that we have very quickly established over the past 18 months.
+Those are our top tips.
 Do you have a dog that you take on holiday with you?
-What would you add to my list?
+What would you add?